-- a) Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Service: have served, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination as a Referee, Judge, Trial Judge, Technical Controller or OAC Member on site in one (1) International Competition (as per Rule 901, paragraph 9.b).

-- c) Seminar attendance: have completed, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination, an ISU Seminar for first appointment or reappointment of Judges and an ISU Seminar for first appointment of ISU Referee (see Rule 907).
+- Age: have not reached the age of seventy in the calendar year of the nomination. - b) Service: have served, during the 48 months preceding July 31st of the calendar year of the nomination as a Referee, Judge, Trial Judge or Technical Controller in at least one International Competition (as per Rule 901, paragraph 9.b). - c) Seminar attendance: have completed, during the 48 months preceding July 31st of the calendar year of the nomination, an ISU Seminar for first appointment or re-appointment of Judges and an ISU Seminar for first appointment of ISU Referee (see Rule 907).
 ISU Seminar for re-appointment of ISU Referees may also be a webinar organized and controlled by the Technical Committee. - d) Consequences of not meeting the service and/or seminar attendance requirements are listed in Rule 901, paragraph 6.